Red Dots on Skin

 - How they feel are they itchy, painful, leaking pus, spreading

 - What kinds of medications you’re taking

 - Your family history and what kinds of skin disorders seem to run in your family.

 - Whether you’ve been around someone with an infection

 - What outdoor activities you’ve done lately

-- Contact dermatitis that results from repeated exposure to some kind of irritant, such as harsh soaps or detergents.
+- Contact dermatitis results from repeated exposure to irritants, such as harsh soaps or detergents.

-- Intertigo is a different kind of rash that’s caused by friction.
+- Intertrigo is a different kind of rash that’s caused by friction.
 It’s uncomfortable and usually apparent in the folds of skin on people who are obese and overweight.

 - Rosacea is a chronic skin condition that leaves small red dots on your skin, usually on your face.

 - Angiomas are benign growths of blood vessels in the skin.
-They can develop due to genetics, sun exposure or increased estrogenic states such as in pregnancy or hormonal contraceptive use.
+They can develop due to genetics, sun exposure, or increased estrogenic states, such as pregnancy or hormonal contraceptive use.